jebucaro/website-jonathanbucaro/content/blog/2025/personal-impressions-about-gpt-5/index.md

 {{< /callout >}}

-<span id="usage-limits-and-practical-alternatives"></span>

-## ⚡ Usage limits and practical alternatives
+---

+## 🤷‍♂️ The Honest Trade-offs

+Both changes (structured prompting and API access) require upfront effort.
+Here's what you're actually trading.

+### Structured prompting

+**What you gain:**

+- ✅ **Better first responses**: Comprehensive answers without 5-message back-and-forth
+- ✅ **Reusable templates**: Build up effective patterns you can use repeatedly
+- ✅ **Fewer token costs**: One well-structured prompt vs multiple clarification messages
+- ✅ **Shareable workflows**: Team can use the same proven prompts

+**What you lose:**

+- ❌ **Quick casual questions**: Takes longer to write structured prompts for simple queries
+- ❌ **Learning curve**: Need to understand what structure works for different tasks
+- ❌ **Feels formal**: Lost the conversational feel of just "chatting" with AI

+**Practical example:**

+For a 2-line question, structured prompting is overkill.
+But for anything requiring 3+ clarifications or involving code/architecture decisions, the 30 seconds spent structuring your prompt saves 5 minutes of back-and-forth.

+### API access instead of subscriptions

+**What you gain:**

+- ✅ **Complete cost control**: $15-28/month vs $60/month for subscriptions (60-70% savings)
+- ✅ **No rate limits**: Unlimited messages when you need them most
+- ✅ **Multi-model access**: Switch between GPT-5, Claude, and others in one interface
+- ✅ **Pay per use**: Heavy month?
+Pay more.
+Light month?
+Pay less.

+**What you lose:**

+- ❌ **API key management**: Need to handle billing and monitor usage
+- ❌ **Initial setup**: 15-30 minutes to configure TypingMind or Open-WebUI
+- ❌ **No custom GPTs**: Can't access community-built GPT applications

+**Practical example:**

+If you use ChatGPT casually (10 messages per week), stick with the free tier.
+But if you hit rate limits even once per week, API access pays for itself while eliminating frustration.

-{{< callout important >}}
+{{< callout tip>}}

-Sam Altman via X, confirms ChatGPT Plus subscribers will have increased rate limit.
+**Decision framework:** Try structured prompting first—it's free and improves results immediately.
+Switch to APIs only if you're hitting rate limits or want multi-model access.

 {{< /callout >}}

-At the launch of GPT-5, limits were enforced to Plus ChatGPT users.

-- **Free users:** 10 GPT-5 messages every 5 hours, plus one GPT-5 Thinking message per day.
-After hitting the limit, the system switches to a lighter mini model.
-- **Plus users:** Up to 80 messages every 3 hours and 200 GPT-5 Thinking messages per week.
-After the limit, chats revert to the mini model.
+{{< callout note >}}

+**Real talk:** These approaches aren't for everyone.
+If you prefer simplicity and don't mind usage limits, stick with ChatGPT Plus.
+But if you want maximum control and lower costs, both changes are game-changers.

+{{< /callout >}}

+---

-<span id="our-personal-journey-from-subscriptions-to-apis"></span>
+<span id="our-journey"></span>

-### 🏠 Our personal journey: From subscriptions to APIs
+## 🏠 Our Journey: From Subscriptions to APIs

+Here's the experiment that changed how we use AI tools.

+### The rate limit problem

-My wife and I were both ChatGPT users, and we started running into these limits frequently.
+My wife and I were both ChatGPT users, and we started running into limits frequently.
 The natural solution seemed to be getting two ChatGPT Plus subscriptions ($40/month total), plus I was interested in trying Claude, which would add another $20/month subscription.

+That's $60/month with usage limits still in place.

+### The API experiment

-That's when I decided to run a little experiment: **what if we used the APIs directly instead?**.
+I decided to test a different approach: **what if we used the APIs directly instead?**

-<span id="the-numbers-dont-lie"></span>

-#### The numbers don't lie

 Here's what our actual API usage looked like over several months: